ZenexHubScript/Zenex-hub/README.md

 🔴 Swift Support

+🔴 Themes

+🔴 Prebuilt settings

+🔴 Home Screen ( User pfp + Hello *User* Key time If Added)

 🟢 (Finish this as the Last update)

 -----------------------

 # What does This mean
-🟢 - It works and has been added or not
+🟢 - It does work and has been added or not or this idea is gonna happen

 🟡 - Some parts of it have been done or works